ExpressLRS/ElrsTelemWidget/README.md

+A collection of lua scripts to extend the functionality of an EdgeTX when working with ExpressLRS.
+Below describes the GUI widget, but the [wiki](https://github.com/ExpressLRS/ElrsTelemWidget/wiki/) has more information about any other scripts in this repository.

-### No, you can't use this widget to configure your TX module, don't ask!
+### No, you can't use this widget to configure your TX module!

-A simple widget to display ExpressLRS LinkStats telemetry as well as common Betaflight and iNav flight controller telemetry.
+The simple widget displays ExpressLRS LinkStats telemetry as well as common Betaflight and iNav flight controller telemetry.

 ![widget screenshot](docs/images/screen-2-1.png)